jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 13, 2005.md

 A: No, no, no. They're saying it's to create some kind of a radar security thing for national security.
 To create some radar fluid, which is absolutely absurd.
 Aluminum is not a trans-conductor of anything.

-Q: So what would be good [unintelligible]?
+Q: So what would be good if you happen to have that?

 A: Well, you just have to make sure you're eating your fats and not be skinny.

-Q: They call it seeding the clouds in colorado.
+Q: They call it seeding the clouds in Colorado.

 A: I don't think they call it seeding clouds because it doesn't seed clouds.